How to Lead, Manage and Motivate Foreign Workers

 Connect With Your Employees

-While it is necessary to create a culture that everyone feels valued, it is important to connect with your foreign employees at an individual level.
+While it is necessary to create a culture where everyone feels valued, it is also essential to connect with your foreign employees at an individual level.

 Ask whether they prefer face-to-face or web-based meetings when it comes to receiving feedback